 Greenhouse is the applicant tracking system of choice for most mid-market technology companies and for a growing share of enterprise tech.
-According to Greenhouse's own public materials, more than 8,000 companies use the platform to manage hiring, including a large number of YC-backed startups, Series B-and-later tech companies, and modern-infrastructure enterprises.
+According to Greenhouse's 2025 newsroom updates, the platform serves more than 8,500 customers across roughly 200 countries and processed over 150 million applications in 2024 alone.
 Unlike Workday and Oracle Taleo, Greenhouse has a reputation for being the easiest of the "big three" enterprise parsers to work with.
-That reputation is mostly earned, but it is not an excuse to send Greenhouse your worst-formatted resume.
-The parser still breaks on specific patterns, and the way Greenhouse surfaces your application to recruiters makes some formatting choices matter even when the parse itself is fine.
-This guide covers what Greenhouse actually does with your resume, what still breaks, and how to format your application so the recruiter sees the version of you that you intended.
+That reputation is mostly earned, but with the September 2025 launch of Greenhouse AI and the 2024 parser engine upgrade, the rules for getting surfaced to recruiters have shifted.
+This guide covers what Greenhouse actually does with your resume in 2026, what the new AI summarization layer reads, what still breaks, and how to format your application so both the recruiter and the AI see the version of you that you intended.

 Who Uses Greenhouse and Why It Matters